KyleLuther/kyleluther.github.io/_drafts/batchnorm_gradients.md

 <p align="center">
   <img src="/assets/module_backward.png">
 </p>

 The diagram above shows the backwards pass through each module.
-Recall that the backwards pass tells us how to compute gradients with respect to a module's inputs, given the gradients with respect to the module's outputs.
+Recall that the backwards pass applies the chain rule to compute gradients with respect to a module's inputs, given gradients with respect to the module's outputs.

-In each module, the backwards pass can be derived using the chain rule, though in the case of Batch Norm it gets rather tedious.
-Fortunately the Batch Norm authors give us the result, which I have simplified in the diagram above.
-If you want more details in actually calculating the backwards pass through a Batch Norm layer, check out this [blog post](http://cthorey.github.io/backpropagation/)!
+For the Batch Norm module this gets rather tedious.
+Fortunately this is derived in the original Batch Norm paper, which I have simplified in the diagram above.
+If you want a step-by-step derivation, check out this [blog post](http://cthorey.github.io/backpropagation/)!

 Before moving on, we'll highlight two superficial similarities  between the forwards and backwards pass through a Batch Norm module.
 One, division by $\boldsymbol{\sigma}_l$ occurs in each case.
-Two, in the same way Batch Norm centers the forwards pass, $\langle \mathbf{z}_l \rangle = \boldsymbol{0}$, it also centers gradients in the backwards pass $\langle \frac{dE}{d\mathbf{y}} \rangle = \boldsymbol{0}$.
+Two, in the same way Batch Norm centers the forwards pass, $\langle \mathbf{z}_l \rangle = \boldsymbol{0}$, it also centers gradients in the backwards pass, $\langle \frac{dE}{d\mathbf{y}} \rangle = \boldsymbol{0}$.
 <!--
 $$\langle \frac{dE}{d\mathbf{y}} \rangle = \frac{1}{\sigma} \cancelto{0}{\langle \frac{dE}{d\mathbf{z}} - \langle \frac{dE}{d\mathbf{z}} \rangle \rangle} - \frac{1}{\sigma} \cancelto{0}{\langle \mathbf{z} \rangle} \circ \langle \mathbf{z} \circ \frac{dE}{d\mathbf{z}} \rangle = 0$$ -->

 ## *Typical* Gradients in a Batch Normalized Net
-The backwards pass equations through a Batch Norm module are probably not the most enlightening.
-It's probably unclear how they relate to those histograms we plotted earlier.

-Notably they depend on the precise configuration of weights.
-What we really want to know is *typical* behavior of the backwards pass, over the distribution of networks.
+The backwards pass equations in the previous section are probably not the most enlightening, especially for the Batch Norm module.
+What we really want to know is the *typical* behavior of the backwards pass.
 Specifically we want:

 $$ \text{Typical Squared Gradient: } \lllangle \left( \frac{dE}{dx_l}\right)^2 \rrrangle $$

 The double brackets $\llangle \cdot \rrangle$ indicate an average over *weights*.
 Also note  that we are really looking at at single element of the vector $\mathbf{x}$.

-Conceptually the only thing we have to do to compute the typical squared gradient is average the backwards pass over weights.
-This is relatively simply for the matrix multiply and ReLU modules.
-Batch Norm will take some effort.

-In this section and the ReLU section, we are just rederiving the results originally presented the original Kaiming initialization [paper](https://arxiv.org/pdf/1502.01852.pdf).
-Feel free to skip to the Batch Norm module if you're already familiar with these results.
-If you want more in depth tutorial on this here is a nice [blog post](https://pouannes.github.io/blog/initialization/).
+While not exactly the same, this quantity is closely related to the width of the gradient histograms we plotted in previous sections.

+To compute the typical squared gradient, in principle we just need to square and average over weights each of the 3 backwards pass equations.
+For the matrix multiply and ReLU modules, this has been done before, so we'll move quickly to get the final results.
+If you want a more in depth derivation, check out either the Kaiming initialization [paper](https://arxiv.org/pdf/1502.01852.pdf) or this [blog post](https://pouannes.github.io/blog/initialization/)!

 #### Matrix Multiply Module:
 Consider the backwards pass through a matrix multiply module $\frac{dE}{dx_i} = \sum_{j} W_{ji} \frac{dE}{dy_j}$.
 We have omitted layer indices $l$ and added vector indices $i,j$.
 Now, on to the "typical backpropagation" equation.